 Maryland tenants who have been victims of domestic violence or sexual assault may have the right to have the locks on their unit changed.
 In order to do this, a couple of conditions must be met.

-1. The order of protection or peace order must state that the perpetrator does not have the right to enter the unit or must vacate the unit if he or she currently lives there.
+- The order of protection or peace order must state that the perpetrator does not have the right to enter the unit or must vacate the unit if they currently live there.

 The landlord must change the locks within one business day of receiving this written notice.
 The landlord must provide the tenant with the new key within 48 hours.